CSCfi/rstudio-daki/README.md

 # Rstudio-daki tools

-Rstudio-daki repository help us build a containerised Rstudio application for DAKI relavant data analytics activities as well as facilitates the deployment of the application in CSC's [Rahti container cloud](https://rahti.csc.fi/) and [notebooks environment](https://notebooks.csc.fi/).
-In the process of containerisation and deployment of this tools, this repository extends openshift templates developed in one of other [CSC Github repositories](https://github.com/CSCfi/rstudio-openshift).
-Here, custom Rstudio images are built in docker environment.
+RStudio-daki is a customised rstudio, which is an integrated development environment (IDE) for the R programming language, for the analytics actvities of DAKI project.
+This repository help us build the custom Rstudio as a containerised application which can be deployed in CSC's [Rahti container cloud](https://rahti.csc.fi/) and [notebooks environment](https://notebooks.csc.fi/).
+In the process of containerisation and deployment of this tools, this repository made use of openshift templates developed in one of other [CSC Github repositories](https://github.com/CSCfi/rstudio-openshift).
+Here, Rstudio images are built in docker environment.

 Current efforts towards these custom images include:
 - [Rstudio for basic learning environment](#Rstudio-for-basic-learning-environment)